Hadamard-Hitchcock decompositions: identifiability and computation: Introduction

 \subsection{Acknowledgments}

+{We thank the reviewers for their suggestions and questions that led to significant improvements of this paper, notably resulting in an improved introduction and the addition of \cref{sec_sub_advanced_version,sec_sub_comparisonpba,sec_sub_noise_tolerance,sec_sub_rbm}.
+We thank the editor for handling the process.}

 We thank Benjamin Lovitz for pointing us to Westwick's result.
-AO thanks Guido Montufar for useful discussions about restricted Boltzmann machines and the corresponding algebraic statistical models.
-NV thanks Piotr Zwiernik for an interesting discussion on the interpretation of HHDs.
+AO thanks Guido Montufar for useful discussions about RBMs and the corresponding algebraic statistical models.
+NV thanks Piotr Zwiernik for an interesting discussion on the interpretation of HHDs {and Dirk Nuyens for a helpful discussion on kernel density estimation and quasi-Monte Carlo sampling}.

-This project started when NV was visiting the TensorDec Lab of the Department of Mathematics of the Universit\`a di Trento from October 23, 2021 to November 20, 2021.
-The collaboration continued during the \emph{Algebraic Geometry with Applications to Tensors and Secants} (AGATES) thematic semester in Warsaw, Poland.
+This project was initiated when NV visited the TensorDec Lab of the Department of Mathematics of the Universit\`a di Trento from October 23, 2021 to November 20, 2021.
+The collaboration continued during the \emph{Algebraic Geometry with Applications to Tensors and Secants} (AGATES) thematic semester in Warsaw, Poland {during the Fall of 2022.
+The revision was concluded when NV visited the TensorDec Lab from May 3, 2025 to July 3, 2025.}